Unmoored

 But even with these practices ‘in place” what’s the bottom line here?
 How can we leave the fractured, tortured, unmoored self behind in order to step into a broader, more expansive and healthy sensibility?

 The key is in cultivating our own authenticity, in learning to love ourselves for who we truly are and not for what others (or society) has told us in a myriad of ways we should be.
-It comes when we are able to say, “The way I am made is so imperfectly perfect just as it is, because this is how I was created, and it is only in emanating my truest self that I can truly find peace, composure, internal coherence, and a confidence that I truly belong in this world.
+It comes when we are able to say, “The way I am made is so imperfectly perfect just as it is, because this is how I was created, and it is only in emanating my truest self that I can truly find peace, composure, and a confidence that I truly belong in this world.”

 In this way, when we feel unmoored, psychologically at sea, lost, we must step by step walk ourselves back to our authentic selves, where there’s nowhere to go but more deeply into our truest essence, into the heart of that person we were born to be.